hannes/tpchr/README.md

 3|Customer#000000003|fkRGN8n|ARGENTINA7|ARGENTINA|AMERICA|11-719-748-3364|AUTOMOBILE|
 4|Customer#000000004|4u58h f|EGYPT    4|EGYPT|MIDDLE EAST|14-128-190-5944|MACHINERY|
 ```
-the fields are separated by a pipe character (`|`), and there's a trailing pipe at the end of the line.
+the fields are separated by a pipe character (`|`), and there's a trailing pipe at the end of the line - unless you set SeparatorAtEndOfLine to false.

 After generating `.tbl` files for all tables, you should now either load them directly into your DBMS, or apply some textual processing on them.